-I am a third-year student majored in Computer Science from the Department of Computer Science and Engineering (CSE) at the State University at Buffalo (UB).
-As a student member in the Embedded Sensing and Computing (ESC) lab at UB guided by Dr. Wenyao Xu, my research interests focus on Wearable Ecosystem and Pervasive Health.
+I am a fourth-year student majored in Computer Science from the Department of Computer Science and Engineering (CSE) at the University at Buffalo (SUNY).
+As a student member in the Embedded Sensing and Computing (ESC) lab guided by Dr. Wenyao Xu, my research interests focus on Wearable Ecosystem and Pervasive Health.

 Microsoft Office (Word, Excel, PowerPoint) MATLAB SketchUp Visio